A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1830) {``M. R. S."}, Note sur quelques expressions alg\'{e}briques peu connues. \emph{Annales de Math\'{e}matiques Pures et Appliqu\'{e}es} \textbf{20}, 352--366.
-The author of this paper, hiding behind an acronym, further develops the key idea in \textsc{Schmidten 1821} about successive substitution.
+The author of this paper, hiding behind an acronym, further develops the key idea in \hyperref[Sch1821]{\textsc{Schmidten 1821}} about successive substitution.
 After several specific examples, he proposes that the general equation $F(x)=0$ can be made to take the form $x=A+f(x)$, and this in turn can be used with the method of successive substitution to obtain

 He goes on to use $x=Af(x)$ for

 as well as $x=A^{f(x)}$ to generate

 and $x=A+f(B+\varphi(x))$ to get